 For Batteries that are over 50ah

-if you are looking for the budget option then the Sunway Trickle charger is the one to go.
-It uses amorphous technology that allows it work in cloudy conditions.
+if you are looking for a budget option then the Sunway Trickle charger is the one to go.
+It uses amorphous technology that allows it to work in cloudy conditions.
 It is covered with clear PV glass and with Durable ABS plastic housing which makes this solar panels charger stronger.

-It is low Maintenance and water proof.
+It is low maintenance and waterproof.
 It has a built-in diode to prevent reverse charging from batteries.
-It blue light LED indicator to show when charging.
+Its blue light LED indicator to show when charging.

 3. Allpowers 60 Watt Foldable Solar Panel